1923 Edmonton municipal election: Public school trustees

 The necessary quota to win a seat was 2183 (the total of votes divided by five, plus one).

 Barnes achieved this in first count to get a seat.

 Enough of his surplus went to Frank Crang who thus got a seat in the second count.

 Bellamy and McPherson were elected in the fifth count, held after Massey and Steer had been eliminated, their second choices being distributed.

 McCreath, who had picked up many votes in the second and third counts (thus moving up from the bottom of the pack where candidates were being eliminated), was dropped off in the fifth count, leaving only two candidates left to fill the two remaining slots, thus Bellamy and McPherson were elected.

-The four candidates in winning positions wre elected in the end after transfers, but the single voting in multi-winner contest ensured that both parties were represented among them.
+The four candidates in winning positions were elected in the end after transfers, but the single voting in multi-winner contest ensured that both parties were represented among them.

 Separate (Catholic) school trustees

 Robert Crossland (SS), Paul Jenvrin, Thomas Magee, and Joseph Henri Picard were acclaimed.